Grandparents Rights To See Grandchildren

 Indirect contact – If you were previously having regular contact, it is important that you try and keep in touch with your grandchildren.
 However, this can depend on the age of the grandchildren.
 Before you start this, you may wish to contact the parents out of courtesy to let them know what you plan on doing.
 At every opportunity, always try and de-escalate the situation.

 Your grandchildren may have their own phones or laptops, so you may be able to text or video call.
 If this is not available, or contact has been prohibited, you might want to consider writing a letter to them.
 This will let them know that you are still there.
 Keep the content of your writing neutral and make sure it is child focused.
 It would be best to avoid the topic of the conflict and focus on subjects such as school, hobbies, friends.
 You may wish to include a photo of you doing something, or even a small present such as a story book.
-When you correspond, it is important to take a copy of your letter, save your email or copy your phone log, as it may be used as evidence for any court case that later ensues.
+When you correspond, it is important to take a copy of your letter, save your email or copy your phone log, as it may be used as evidence for any court case that later ensues in case you wish to take action on your visiting rights for grandparents.
 This shows that you have maintained contact.
 If you send letters, you may wish to think about sending them Signed For or Special Delivery.
 This ensures that they are not lost in the post and that they have reached their destination.
 It again provides evidence as well that the letters were sent, even if the letters are intercepted.
 The last point about keeping in touch with your grandchildren, is to do it regularly, even if you don’t get a reply.
 You might think of including a stamped addressed envelope, so it is easy for them to reply.
-Many grandparents say that writing actually makes them feel better psychologically, as there is a feeling that they are doing something to maintain that bond.
+Many grandparents say that writing actually makes them feel better psychologically, as there is a feeling that they are doing something to maintain that bond and their legal rights as grandparents.
 It can also be nice for the children to know that you still care about them.
 Many grandparents tell us that they are worried the situation will impact any future relationship with their grandchildren so maintaining indirect contact, where appropriate, gives some peace of mind.

-My son is not on the child’s birth certificate.
+My son/daughter is not on the child’s birth certificate.
 What can I do?

 This can be a very difficult situation and you may benefit from getting some legal advice about the options available to you.
 Your son would only have parental responsibility if he was married to his partner at the time of the birth, or his name was on the child’s birth certificate.
 If this is not the case, and you have contact with your son, you might want to ask your son if he is having contact and if not, try resolving the situation together, rather than working in isolation.
 Your son may also appreciate your support.

-It is common in these situations for two applications to court to be made where mediation has failed – one by the son without parental responsibility and one by the grandparents also seeking contact.
+It is common in these situations for two applications to court to be made where mediation has failed – one by the son without parental responsibility and one by the grandparents to put in practice their grandparents rights.
 Remember that these must be separate applications, so do not do a joint application as both father and grandparent.

 How do I make an application to court as a grandparent for contact?

-Family court is always the last resort.
+Family court is always the last resort to exercise the visitation rights for grandparents.
 The process can be expensive and if you engage solicitors or barristers, costs can easily reach £2,000 in preparing for a court hearing.
 At the subsequent hearings further costs will be incurred.
 When speaking to legal professionals one tip is to ask for fixed fees for specific stages of the process.
 This will allow you to manage your finances easier.

-Many people think it is necessary to have a solicitor or barrister when you go to court, but this is not the case – you can represent yourself.
+Many people think it is necessary to have a solicitor or barrister when you go to court to take action on your legal rights of grandparents, but this is not the case – you can represent yourself.
 This is not an unusual situation and many people do it.
 Since the harsh cuts to the legal aid, many people have been left in a situation where self-representation is the only viable option.
 This is known as being a “litigant in person”.
-Don’t be scared of asking for help or clarification during the court process.
+Don’t be scared of asking for help or clarification during the court process when you are in court to exercise your visiting rights for grandparents .
 Some law firms offer free-half hour appointments which can provide you with some legal advice.
 You may also be able to manage the process yourself with support from organisations such as the Support Through Court, a community legal centre, or Citizens Advice Bureau.
 Also available is the Family Court Application Service (FCAS).
 You can read more about FCAS here.

 Do I have an automatic right to make the application as a grandparent?